Salarian

-The salarians (Note: In the French translations of the Mass Effect franchise, the name of the salarians was changed to galariens.) are a fictional extraterrestrial humanoid species in the Mass Effect multimedia franchise developed by BioWare and published by Electronic Arts.
-Originally introduced in the 2007 tie-in novel Mass Effect: Revelation, salarians are a warm-blooded amphibian species with a hyperactive metabolism, which makes them think, talk, move and act faster than most species in the Mass Effect universe.
-Salarian characters have appeared in most Mass Effect games, mostly playing supporting roles but with major roles on some occasions.
-These include Mordin Solus, Major Kirrahe, Dalatrass Linron, Padok Wiks, and Councilor Valern, among others.
-Salarians are a playable race in the multiplayer modes for Mass Effect 3 and Mass Effect: Andromeda.
+The Salarians (/səˈlɛəriənz/) are a fictional extraterrestrial humanoid species in the Mass Effect multimedia franchise developed by BioWare and published by Electronic Arts.
+Originally introduced in the 2007 tie-in novel Mass Effect: Revelation, where they are presented as a lizard-like species that speaks quickly, Salarians are an amphibian species with a relatively high metabolism that makes them think, talk, and act faster than most species in the Mass Effect universe.
+Salarians were designed to be Mass Effects version of gray aliens, a common archetypal image of an intelligent extraterrestrial non-human creature and a common trope in science fiction.